seekhealing/seekhealing.github.io/_sections/hero/home.md

 # It's time to <span class="emphasized-header">#RethinkRehab</span>

-## Detox aftercare services that liberate human beings from opioid addiction relapse.
+## Free aftercare and integration services that liberate people from addiction through human connection.

 Be a part of the solution to the opioid epidemic in the Mid-Atlantic US &rarr;